Usage

 Parse tree representation

-If pydot is installed, an image of the lark parse tree can be obtained with the -i option.
+An image of the parse tree can be obtained with the -i option.
+This requires Graphviz to be installed on your system (e.g. apt install graphviz on Debian/Ubuntu) and pydot:

 $ mutalyzer_hgvs_parser "274del" -r variant -i tree.png